What is Block Height in cryptocurrency? Blockchain height explained

 As shown in the image above; blocks in blockchain are counted sequentially.
 Also multiple blocks can have same block height which can occur as a result of fork in the network and these are also known as stale blocks.
 The height indicates the location of a block in the blockchain and the highest block is the most recent block and it is the total height of the blockchain.

-For example at the time of writing this article Bitcoin is roughly at Block #545,125.
-It means there are 545125 blocks preceding this block.
+For example at the time of editing this article Bitcoin is roughly at Block #877029.
+It means there are 877029 blocks preceding this block.
 Whereas the block height of genesis block (the very first block) is zero because there are no blocks preceding it.

 So what is the use of this block height and what does it represent?